-Motivated by a love for family and a lifestyle of living within their means, my parents planned a stay-at-home vacation before staycations were a “thing,” and it ranks as one of the most memorable vacations I have ever had.
+Motivated by a love for family and a lifestyle of living within their means, my parents planned a stay-at-home vacation before “staycations” were a thing, and it ranks as one of the most memorable vacations I have ever had.
 I’ve often wondered how they did it.
 How were they able to create a successful and affordable staycation and convince three children, ages 9, 12, and 13, that it was the best vacation ever?
-After looking back, I believe I have figured out her secret sauce for planning an enjoyable and budget-friendly staycation.
+After looking back, I believe I have figured out their secret sauce for planning an enjoyable and budget-friendly staycation.

 Get Your Head in the Game

 Before we go any further, ignore that subtle, little voice lingering in the back of your mind.
 You know the one, it’s a little joy squashing gremlin that tells you that what you are planning is second best, not a real vacation.
 It’s just not true.
 A vacation is simply a time of extended recreation, a break from work, a time to rest, relax, and play.
 If you are doing that, you are taking a vacation!
 Really believe that a staycation is something you get to do, not something you have to do because you can’t afford to do something else.

 Just because you are staying home doesn’t mean fun and rest and will happen automatically.
 It actually means it’s more likely not to happen unless you are strategic.
 Without solid planning, your staycation has the potential to turn into house projects and Netflix binges.